 TRANSFORMATION OF ADVANCED MANUFACTURING

-“I can’t help but reflect on what a perfect match Cincinnati and GE Aviation have been for 70 years.
+“I can’t help but reflect on what a perfect match Cincinnati and GE Aerospace have been for 70 years.
 A community and company that have grown together.”

 CINCINNATI MSA MANUFACTURING SNAPSHOT